Skip to navigation Skip to content Skip to subnav

 (I) Review the options for the use of ambulance transport, with security as needed, as the least restrictive mode of transport consistent with safety needs required pursuant to section 7511 of this title.

-(J) Ensure that individuals under the custody of the Commissioner being served in designated hospitals, intensive residential recovery facilities, and the secure residential recovery facility shall have access to a mental health patient representative.
+(J) Ensure that individuals under the custody of the Commissioner being served in a designated hospital, an intensive residential recovery facility, a psychiatric residential treatment facility for youth, and a secure residential recovery facility shall have access to a mental health patient representative.
 The patient representative shall advocate for persons receiving services and shall also foster communication between persons receiving services and health care providers.
 The Department of Mental Health shall contract with an independent, peer-run organization to staff the full-time equivalent of a representative of persons receiving services.

 (2) For the purpose of maintaining the integrity and effectiveness of the clinical resource management system, the Department of Mental Health shall: